Career Resources

 Employer Relations

-Employers around the world value Fletcher’s unique interdisciplinary program, which produces graduates who know how to navigate the increasingly complex and globally integrated world.
-The faculty and staff at Fletcher explore, build, and maintain relationships with employers around the world.
-Examples of Employer Relations include:
+Employers around the world value Fletcher’s unique interdisciplinary program, which produces graduates who know how to navigate the increasingly complex and globally integrated landscape.
+In partnership with the faculty and staff at Fletcher, the Employer Relations Team explores, builds, and maintains relationships with employers around the world.
+Notable employers include: the United Nations, the World Bank, Deloitte, Guidehouse, the US Department of State, and many more across sectors and across the globe.
+Fletcher students benefit from curated engagements, including:

 Resume Books